Arrive Reykjavik, Iceland

 Husafell & West Iceland | Langjokull Icecap

-Begin today’s adventure at Deildartunguhver, the highest-flow hot spring in Europe, followed by stops at Hraunfossar and fabled Barnafoss waterfalls.
-After lunch, ride in a specially equipped eight-wheel truck on the colossal Langjökull ice cap — Europe’s second-largest glacier — which, at its highest point, sits 4,760 feet above sea level.
-Descend into man-made tunnels carved deep into the glacier, exploring stages of glacial formation, blue-hued dens, and even a restaurant and chapel.
+Today, enjoy stops at Hraunfossar and fabled Barnafoss waterfalls.
+After lunch, ride in a specially equipped eight-wheel truck on the colossal Langjokull icecap — Europe’s second-largest glacier — which, at its highest point, sits 4,760 feet above sea level.
+Descend into man-made tunnels carved deep into the glacier, exploring stages of glacial formation, blue-hued dens and even a chapel.

 Venture to Akureyri, Iceland’s buzzy small city on the north coast.
-Visit its botanical gardens, among the northernmost of its kind and home to over 400 species of native flora.
-After lunch, explore the beautiful old town on a walking tour.
-Depart for the airport and fly to Reykjavík, where you check in to your hotel.
+Visit its botanical gardens, among the northernmost of their kind and home to over 400 species of native flora.
+Explore the beautiful old town on a walking tour, and enjoy lunch at leisure.
+Depart for the airport and fly to Reykjavik, where you check in to your hotel.
 Tonight, your farewell dinner features traditional Icelandic dishes.